FlyingPiska/FlyingPiska/README.md

-- 👋 Hi, I’m Iana
+- Hi, I’m Iana.
+A huge fan of Eugeniu Popa
-- 👀 I’m interested in Eugeniu Popa and Syntax
+- I’m interested in Eugeniu Popa and Syntax
-- 🌱 I’m currently studying Linguistics
+- I’m currently studying Linguistics
-- 💞️ I love Eugeniu Popa.
+- I love Eugeniu Popa.
 He is the best dev and ёбырь

-- 📫 How to reach me?
+- How to reach me?
 Only Eugencic knows 🤷‍♀️

 <!---